anoma/juvix-docs/docs/tutorials/essential.juvix.md

   fromMaybe default (getCommitment tag);
 ```

-The function `getCommitmentD` returns its first argument `default` if the `tag` does not contain a commitment.
+The function `getCommitmentD` returns its first argument `default` if the `tag`
+does not contain a commitment.

 ## Lists and iteration

-In the Juvix standard library, the list type is defined as a polymorphic inductive type with two constructors `nil` (empty list `[]`) and `::` ("cons" - a non-empty list with a head and a tail).
+In the Juvix standard library, the list type is defined as a polymorphic
+inductive type with two constructors:

+- `nil` (empty list `[]`) and
+- `::` ("cons" - a non-empty list with a head and a tail).

 ```juvix extract-module-statements
 module ListDefinition;